Minimal amount of energy required to produce any sensation, 50 percent of the time.

 The principle that one sense may influence another, as when the smell of food influences its taste.

-Ability to see objects in three dimension although the image that strike the retina are two-dimensional; allows us to judge distance
+Ability to see objects in three dimension although the image that strikes the retina are two-dimensional; allows us to judge distance.